If you want to start an argument with a group of marketing people, bring up the subject of “branding.”

 But you can’t just pick a story and start branding.
 To reach your audience, your story starts with strategy and it’s designed to match your brand.

 For instance, one well-known marketer brands herself with a story of, “If I can do it, you can too.
 I can teach anyone to do what I do.”
 She’s got stories of how she conquered challenges even when she lacked advantages of her competitors.
 She also shares stories of how she helped people who were way behind the starting line when they decided to build a business.

 Another marketer emphasizes education.
 He teaches his followers and clients how to accomplish very specific marketing goals.
 He doesn’t tell stories about himself; he shares stories that clarify the concepts he wants to explain.
 His story exemplifies his teaching role.

 Most solo-preneur brands fit into one of five categories.
+I call them personas or archetypes.
 Of course some people don’t fit neatly into these categories.
 Some change and evolve over time.
 By starting with a story that fits your category, you’re ready for everything from sales pages to lead magnets to elevator pitches.